 Christ was without sin, but for our sake God made him share our sin in order that in union with him we might share the righteousness of God.
 (2 Cor 5:21, GNB)

 How can we presume to call ourselves righteous?
 Because the vine is righteous and he shares his righteousness with his branches.
-How could he not?
 Since we are inextricably joined together it is meaningless to speak of one kind of righteousness for the vine and another for the branches.

-We are just as righteous as he is.
+We are as righteous as Jesus the Righteous One.

 These New Testament revelations exceed the wildest dreams of the Old Testament prophets.
 Prophets like Isaiah and Jeremiah spoke of the righteous One and foresaw a righteous Branch (Is 24:16 and Jer 23:5, 33:15).
 They could not imagine that the Branch would become a vine reproducing itself in millions upon millions of little righteous branches.
 They saw the coming Christ but not the coming Christians who now carry his life and nature and who have been made the very righteousness of God in Christ Jesus.